OliviaRodri/CEA_DEEP_LEARNING/branch_larrydodson.md

    * Reason why this topic was selected:

-   * Description of the source of data: from kaggle, Food access research data.
+   * Description of the source data: from kaggle, Food access research data.

-   * Questions expected to answer with the data:
+   * Questions hoping to answer with the data:
     1. a
     2. b
     3. c